A lot of people vow to form new habits (or break old ones) on the 1st of January as a New Year’s Resolution.

 Separately, Battles help reinforce training but in a fun, competitive manner.
 As an admin, it’s your job to curate a collection of multiple-choice questions around your content.
 Your learners then battle it out to see who comes out as the overall winner!
 You can then run a report using our vast reporting suite to filter out any knowledge gaps.

 Gamification is the process of applying game mechanics to non-gaming environments.
 Learners can earn virtual badges for anything, from the number of times they’ve logged into the site, to how many learning videos they’ve watched.
-They can also earn XP (experience points) which will all be added to another game mechanic; a leaderboard.
-This is where it gets competitive!

 These rewards will all help towards strengthening learning habits as learners will want to collect and compete as much as possible.